SHAOYIKYEOH/client_a-ai-product-classifier/README.md

 - **Blind Spot:** Zero visibility into which product lines are actually driving profit.
 - **Trend Lag:** Missing the start of a new consumer trend because "hidden" categories aren't being tracked.

+The raw data can be downloaded [here].

+The SQL queries used to clean, organize and prepare the data for this analysis are available [here].

+The SQL queries used to send prompts to the AI model are available [here].

+The results can be found [here].

 # Data Architecture

 RAW data structure seen consists of following attributes: Date, Doc_No, Item_Code, Item_Description, Company_Name, Area, Qty, UOM, Unit_Price, DISC(Discount), Subtotal.
 With a total row count of 84,074 records.